Minister refuses to back Speaker after Gaza vote chaos

 Sir Lindsay issued an apology after a day of acrimony that saw MPs pass Labour’s amendment to the opposition day motion as Conservative and SNP politicians walked out of the debate in protest.

-He was in the Speaker’s Chair as usual on Thursday and it is understood he is not planning to resign.
+He is in the Speaker’s Chair as usual and it is understood he is not planning to resign despite some 57 MPs signing a motion of no confidence in him.

-But he continues to face calls to quit ahead of a meeting with Commons Leader Penny Mordaunt, who accused him of having “undermined the confidence” of the House in a bitter attack on Wednesday.
+Sir Lindsay is now set to meet Commons Leader Penny Mordaunt, who accused him of having “undermined the confidence” of the House in an attack over the proceedings on Wednesday.

-Sir Lindsay decided the Commons would first vote on Labour’s amendment before moving on to further votes on the SNP’s original motion and then a Government proposal seeking an “immediate humanitarian pause”.
+He had decided the Commons would first vote on Labour’s amendment before moving on to further votes on the SNP’s original motion, and then a Government proposal seeking an “immediate humanitarian pause”.

 His decision sparked fury from the Conservative and SNP benches, who accused him of helping Sir Keir Starmer avoid another damaging revolt over the Middle East issue.